ansible-collections/community.windows/docs/community.windows.laps_password_lookup.rst

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this lookup.
+The below requirements are needed on the local Ansible controller node that executes this lookup.

 - python-ldap